-2. Visit colleges/universities, attend NVC Transfer Fairs, and attend CaTS Transfer Workshops.
+3. Attend NVC Transfer Fair and CaTS Transfer Workshops.

-Representatives from local and state-wide colleges and universities regularly visit Northwest Vista College to provide students the opportunity to discuss transfer admissions and requirements, financial aid and scholarships, and to answer questions.
+Representatives from colleges and universities regularly visit Northwest Vista College to provide students the opportunity to discuss transfer admissions, program offerings and requirements, financial aid and scholarships, and general questions about their campus.